fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 # Getting the Current Test's Name #

-Sometimes a function may need to know the name of the currently running test.
+Sometimes a function may need to know the id of the currently running test.
-For example, you may be using the `SetUp()` method of your test fixture to set the golden file name based on which test is running.
+For example, you may be using the `SetUp()` method of your test fixture to set the golden file id based on which test is running.
 The `::testing::TestInfo` class has this information:

 ```